peteroupc/html3dutil/tutorials/overview.md

 The following sections detail how a 3D application using this library works.

-### Scene3D <a id=Scene3D></a>
+### `H3DU.Scene3D` <a id=H3DU_Scene3D></a>

 The `H3DU.Scene3D` class is a renderer for a canvas 3D context.
-It renders batches of 3D shapes in the form of `H3DU.Batch3D` object.
+It renders batches of 3D shapes in the form of `H3DU.Batch3D` objects.
 Each `Batch3D` represents a so-called "scene graph".
 It holds 3D objects which will be drawn to the screen, as well as the camera&#39;s projection, the camera&#39;s position, and light sources to illuminate the 3D scene.

 To create a `H3DU.Scene3D`, you first need to find the HTML canvas in your JavaScript, then you need to pass it to `new Scene3D()`.
 Once you do so, `H3DU.Scene3D` will use that canvas to draw 3D objects.
 Here is an example.
 You will also need to create a `H3DU.Batch3D` to hold 3D objects.

     // Find the HTML canvas with the ID "canvas". var canvas=document.getElementById("canvas")